horohoro-Git/PenguinRestaurant/README.md

 07/05 Fix the issue where previous values are not properly cleared when reverting in the placement system 07/06 Fixed bugs occurring during path recalculation caused by furniture rearrangement 07/08 Fixed issues occurring during food competition between customers and enemies at tables

+07/09 Fixed an issue where characters at the edge of the screen were culled incorrectly in a 9:16 aspect ratio environment